vnphanquang/svelte-put/packages/actions/shortcut/api/docs/shortcut.shortcutmodifierdefinition.md

 ## Example 1

-Single key

-A single key as modifier is checked.
+Listen for a single modifier

 ```svelte
 <script>